kcdragon/mongration/README.md

 The primary usage will be through the Rake tasks `db:migrate` and `db:migrate:rollback`.

-The migrate and rollback functionality can also be accessed programmatically via `Mongration.migrate` and `Mongration.rollback`.
+The migrate and rollback functionality can be accessed programmatically via `Mongration.migrate` and `Mongration.rollback`.

-Migration files have the following format:
+Migration files have the following structure:

     class AddFoo
       def self.up